-Each dot in the chart below was a member of the House of Representatives in 1986.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-O'Brien is shown as a purple triangle. (analysis methodology)
+O’Brien is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1986 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 O’Brien sponsored bills primarily in these issue areas:

 Armed Forces and National Security (21%) Transportation and Public Works (16%) Environmental Protection (16%) Labor and Employment (16%) Foreign Trade and International Finance (11%) International Affairs (11%) Economics and Public Finance (11%)

 Some of O’Brien’s most recently sponsored bills include...

 - H.J.Res.
 427 (99th): A joint resolution designating the week beginning on May 11, 1986, as ...

 - H.J.Res.
 273 (99th): A joint resolution to propose an amendment to the Constitution of the ...

 - H.J.Res.
 170 (99th): A joint resolution designating the week beginning on May 5, 1985 as ...

 - H.J.Res.
 463 (98th): A joint resolution designating the week beginning on May 6, 1984, as ...

 - H.R.
 1737 (98th): A bill to amend the Export Administration Act of 1979 to provide ...